OzlemMelda/Hidden-Markov-Model/README.md

 # HMM
 ## Sequential Text Classification
-Classifying IMDB reviews as positive and negative using HMMs
+Classifying IMDB reviews as positive and negative using HMMs from scratch

 *folder structure
 - Project3